AshKapow/ashkapow/README.md

 ### Hi there, I'm Ash Powell - aka Kapow 👋

-## I'm a SRE / DevOps Manager, technology enthusiast, fitness fan, and a very keen traveller!!

-- 🔭 I’m currently working on building and furthering DevOps and SRE processes and procedures
-- 🌱 I’m currently furthering my Python programming skills
+## Bridging the worlds of Site Reliability Engineering (SRE) and Management 🚀
+With a knack for establishing robust SRE processes and a penchant for fostering cross-functional collaborations, I'm not just about the code but about the people and processes that make tech tick.
+You'll find me flexing my fitness muscles or quenching my wanderlust when I'm not in tech mode.

+- 🔭 **Leadership & Strategy:** Currently orchestrating the evolution of DevOps and SRE methodologies to ensure smooth sailing of our tech infrastructures.
+- 🌱 **Continuous Learning:** Venturing deeper into the realms of Python to augment my tech toolbelt.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 **Collaboration:** Keen on partnering with fellow tech trailblazers to drive innovation and content creation.
-- 💬 Lets discuss what your favourite tools are and lets compare!
+- 💬 **Tech Talk:** What's your go-to tool in the SRE arsenal?
+Let's exchange notes!

 ---
 ### Connect with me: